DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-cellixsantos/README.md

 ## WEEK 1:

--We are introduced to the subject by the professor -The professor likes One Punch Man
+-We are introduced to the subject by the professor -The professor likes OnePunch Man
 -

 ## WEEK 2: